MicrosoftDocs/cpp-docs/docs/standard-library/iterator-concepts.md

 The iterator type.

 *`S`*\
-The sentinel type to test to see if it's a sentinel for `I`.
+The type to test to see if it's a sentinel for `I`.

 ### Remarks